music dictionary : Ad - Ad

 a dos(Spanish) a due (Italian), à deux (French)

-adosar a(Spanish) lean against
+adosar a(Spanish) to lean against

 à dos de(French) riding on

-adosser(French) lean back (against)
+adosser(French) to lean back (against)

 à double entente(French) with a double meaning